Azure/bicep-registry-modules/avm/res/network/virtual-network-gateway/README.md

 ### Parameter: `diagnosticSettings.metricCategories`

-The name of logs that will be streamed. "allLogs" includes all possible logs for the resource.
-Set to '' to disable log collection.
+The name of metrics that will be streamed. "allMetrics" includes all possible metrics for the resource.
+Set to '' to disable metric collection.

 - Required: No
 - Type: array